Social Icons

 Directed by Jeffrey Nachmanoff

-Have you seen the science fiction movie called Replicas?
-If you have not, please save yourself the pain.
+Have you seen the science fiction movie Replicas?
+If you haven’t, please save yourself the pain.

-The movie stars Keanu Reeves and it is not enticing and the tale is very sad.
-Not dramatic sad, but boring sad.
-You can hear as the time ticks away as you waste your life of over one hour watching this movie.
-You cannot fall asleep because you are angry, you cannot throw anything at the screen because you cannot afford the damage, you just sit and wonder.
-You task yourself, “come on, how bad can it get from now on?”
-Then it gets to the climax and you see that it still has more horrid writing ahead.
+The movie stars Keanu Reeves, but it’s not enticing, and the story is very sad—not dramatic sad, but boring sad.
+You can literally hear the time ticking away as you waste over an hour of your life watching this film.
+You can’t fall asleep because you’re too angry, and you can’t throw anything at the screen because you can’t afford the damage.
+Instead, you just sit there wondering, “How bad can it get from here?”
+Then it reaches the climax, and you realize there’s still more horrid writing ahead.

-Even Keanu Reeves was not in his “A” game in this movie, or maybe the problem is the wrong people were cast in this movie.
+Even Keanu Reeves wasn’t in his “A” game here—or maybe the problem was just the wrong casting.

-Well, the movie plot is about a scientist genius of a man played by Keanu Reeves.
-He is married with three kids and his job is to figure out how to transfer the consciousness of someone from their recently dead body into a machine.
+The movie’s plot follows a scientist genius, played by Keanu Reeves.
+He’s married with three kids, and his job is to figure out how to transfer the consciousness of a recently deceased person into a machine.

-The first successful trial which resulted in a form of speech was much of a disaster and that is what we get to see as they have been at this for a long time.
+The first successful trial, which resulted in some form of speech, was mostly a disaster—and that’s what we see, as they’ve been at this for a long time.

-The moral side of this trials start to plague or lead’s wife and she ask him to be careful.
-One unfortunate night he and his family were involved in an accident, where only him survived.
+The moral implications of these trials start to weigh on his wife, and she asks him to be careful.
+One unfortunate night, he and his family are involved in an accident, and he’s the only survivor.

-He called his colleague from work to come over with the body creation they wanted to use for their trials and he did the miracle.
-He transferred the consciousness of his wife and two of his kids into the bodies.
+He calls his colleague from work to bring over the synthetic bodies they’ve been developing for their experiments.
+Miraculously, he transfers the consciousness of his wife and two of his kids into these new bodies.

-He edited the memory of his new family to exclude the crash and the existence of his last born.
-He went further to remove traces of her existence from the home.
-He placed his family to bed and in the morning they got moving about like nothing happened.
+He edited his family’s memories to exclude the crash and the existence of his youngest child.
+He even removed all traces of her from their home.
+He put his family to bed, and in the morning, they woke up and carried on as if nothing had happened.

-This success was monitored by the company he worked for without his knowledge and now they want in on his success and he doesn't want to share.
+Unbeknownst to him, his success was monitored by the company he works for.
+Now, they want in on his breakthrough, but he doesn’t want to share.

-That is what this total crap of a movie is all about, do not bother enduring or looking for a reason to see it.
+That’s what this total crap of a movie is about.
+Don’t bother enduring it or looking for a reason to watch it.

 A Life Less Ordinary (1997)